 The Stewardship Timeline for Multi-Year Capital Campaign Pledges

-Many leadership gifts in a capital campaign are structured as three- to five-year pledges.
-This timeline allows donors to make larger commitments while giving organizations the ability to move forward with major projects.
+Many leadership gifts in a capital campaign come as 3- to 5-year pledges.
+That structure lets donors make larger commitments, and it gives organizations the cash flow to move forward with major projects.

-But a multi-year pledge also creates a challenge.
-How do you keep donors engaged for five years after they have already said yes?
+But it also creates a stewardship problem.
+How do you keep a donor engaged for 5 years after they've already said yes?

 Year 1: Reinforce the Donor’s Decision